-WARLICK: OK.
-Well, we are running a little bit low on time.
-So I would like to open it up to the audience.
+Ms. Warlick.
+OK.
+Well, we are running a little bit low on time, so I would like to open it up to the audience.
 If you could, please volunteer and introduce yourself when you pose a question.

-Q: Albert from Congressman Schiff's office.
+QUESTIONER.
+Albert from Congressman Schiff's office.

-I was just wondering if you could speak to the impact of new media in empowering the voices of dissenters, I suppose.
-So I know, like, Alexei Navalny.
-I think he has a YouTube channel where he posts videos.
-I don't know if others have taken that route.
+I was wondering if you could speak to the impact of new media in empowering the voices of dissenters-Alexei Navalny, I think he has a YouTube channel where he posts videos.
+I don't know if others have taken that route?
 It seems to me that censorship is harder on that end.

-WARLICK: New media.
+Ms. Warlick.
+New media.

-ORLOVA: I'm not a big expert on new media.
-But it's - yeah, I think that I appreciate Radio Free Europe job, and especially I'd like to thank - you have a program on Current Time called Unknown Russia.
+Ms. Orlova.
+I'm not a big expert on new media, but I appreciate Radio Free Europe job, and especially a program on Current Time called Unknown Russia.
 It's a fantastic job; my favorite one.

 But I think that Americans should be one step ahead.
 And new media is one step ahead, or maybe not even ahead, but, you know, in the line.
-But some - I mean, with traditional media, it's always one step behind, because - so, yeah, I agree with you completely.
-And censorship - yeah, what can you do about social media?
+With traditional media, it's always one step behind.
+And censorship-what can you do about social media?
 Like, we have a Russian Facebook.
 Well, they have Facebook, actual Facebook, and they have Russian version of Facebook, VKontakte, with 60 million users, I guess on VKontakte.
-So it's a great place to spread news from American media outlets, I guess.
+It's a great place to spread news from American media outlets.

-KENT: Yeah, I think that social media is the key.
+Mr. Kent.
+Yes, I think that social media is the key.
 It's opened up an entirely new opportunity for people to make comments on their own.
-And I think that governments really in many cases just don't know how to deal with it.
-In China, you know, you hear there are enormous numbers of people who spend all their time censoring the internet.
+And I think that governments in many cases just don't know how to deal with it.
+In China, you hear there are enormous numbers of people who spend all their time censoring the internet.
 And whether other countries can make that kind of commitment, who knows?
 It's very, very difficult.
-It is the - it's sort of the magic bullet for people to be able to speak out about their own countries.
+It's sort of the magic bullet for people to be able to speak out about their own countries.

 Just ourselves, we're in the post-Soviet space.
-We're getting about - well, in August we had, like, 13 million people or 13 million engagements on our Facebook pages, people who shared something or made a comment.
+In August we had 13 million people or 13 million engagements on our Facebook pages, people who shared something or made a comment.
 And we're not special.
-I mean, that - many, many popular figures, news organizations and so forth, get that kind of engagement.
+I mean, many, many popular figures, news organizations and so forth, get that kind of engagement.
 So it's something that I think the regimes are going to have a lot of trouble in controlling.

-OGNIANOVA: If I can add, yeah, absolutely, social media is the new frontier.
-It's the - it's the platform that a lot of journalists go to in the absence - in the contraction of the space in traditional outlets.
-And Russians have used - produced successfully their social-media networks.
+Ms. Ognianova.
+Absolutely, social media is the new frontier.
+It's the platform that a lot of journalists go to in the contraction of the space in traditional outlets.
+And Russians have produced successfully their social media networks.
 But, of course, the governments are following what's happening, and they are also trying to crack down and to regulate some of these developments.